- CHN 3022, 5 credits

 Who creates the exams?

-CIS Chinese teachers are given lesson tests, midterms, and final exams for the designated textbook to be used in the course.
+CIS Chinese teachers are given samples of lesson tests, midterms, and final exams for the designated textbook to be used in the course.
 Sound files of all the texts and homework, created for the learning and reviewing of class materials for each course, are provided to CIS teachers.
+Professional development workshops are organized to create assessment and learning materials for CIS Chinese courses.
 Teachers are free to modify homework materials to fit their teaching styles and program needs.

 Is there a mentoring system for Chinese teachers new to CIS?